jshiell/piwaverf/README.md

 # PiWaveRF

-Turning a Raspberry Pi into a first-gen LightwaveRF hub.
+Turning a Raspberry Pi into a LightwaveRF hub.

-Currently at a very early stage, but the goal is to allow light control via the same UDP protocol as the Hub, hence allowing it to work with the [Homebridge plugin](https://github.com/rooi/homebridge-lightwaverf).
+This allows the Pi to partially emulate a first-generation [LightwaveRF](https://api.lightwaverf.com/introduction_basic_comms.html) hub.
+Essentially it takes UDP traffic and turns it into 433Mhz signals to the devices, allowing you to replace the Hub.
+The major goal with to get it working with [Homebridge](https://homebridge.io) via [the LightwaveRF plugin](https://github.com/rooi/homebridge-lightwaverf).

 This is very much in debt to [Robert Tidey's LightwaveRF work](https://github.com/roberttidey/LightwaveRF), and uses his transmission logic.

+## Limitations

+* It only supports the dimmable light switches, as that's all I have to use or test with.
+* It doesn't support any over-internet functionality (e.g. the LightwaveRF app or the Alexa integration), as that depends on server-side functionality.
+However, the use of Homebridge to expose it to Apple's Homekit works around this for my use case.

-## Hardware
+## Required hardware

 * A [433Mhz transmitter module](https://www.amazon.co.uk/gp/product/B07B9KV8D9/)
 * 3 x [Female-to-female jumper cables](https://www.amazon.co.uk/gp/product/B01EV70C78/)